manjunadh1810-del/PRODIGY_ML_03/README.md

 ## 📌 Overview

 This project was completed as part of the **Prodigy InfoTech Machine Learning Internship – Task 03**.
-The objective of this project is to develop a machine learning model capable of classifying images of cats and dogs using the Support Vector Machine (SVM) algorithm.
+The objective is to classify images of cats and dogs using a Support Vector Machine (SVM) model.

-The project demonstrates image preprocessing, feature extraction, model training, prediction, and evaluation techniques in computer vision.
+The project involves image preprocessing, feature extraction, model training, prediction, and evaluation.

 ---